 Spread a generous amount of mango sauce or chutney.
 I use Geeta’s premium mango sauce (it’s amazing!).

-Top with shredded baby gem lettuce leaves, fresh coriander leaves and chopped red chilli for an extra flavour and a pop of colour.
+Top with shredded baby gem lettuce leaves, fresh coriander leaves, and chopped red chili for an extra flavor and a pop of color.
 Finish with the half top of the bun and enjoy!

 These vegan burgers are perfect for picnics and dining outdoors.
 We packed 4 of these bhaji patties last weekend and took them with us to the park.
 They’re so easy to assemble and can be enjoyed at room temperature/cold as well.